andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 6\.2.3 – All binds/scripts that are not covered above will be reviewed on a case-by-case basis to see if they do give an advantage.

+6\.2.4 – Abusing the two monitor bug, which allows the play to see further and brightens / darkens bushes.

 **6.3 – Match Conflicts**

 6\.3.1 – The match conflict system functions as a court room with vCoD.gg admins acting as judges.
 A match conflict can be made when the result entered by one clan is not accepted by the other.